 One of the best ways to reach audiences is through interactive content — polling audiences for their choices, thoughts, and opinions, or educating them through multimedia content that simplifies complicated issues.
 This can add value to the way you convey your messages and stories.

 Produce interactive content that can help you discuss issues such as those surrounding the current challenges.
 Interactive quizzes are a great tool.

 Launch an app only if it adds value to the way your customers now interact with your products and services.

 Is there a way an app can help your customers enjoy more your product or service from home?
 Is there any room you can provide an online service within the app your customers would be happy to pay for?

-Some of the most popular apps during COVID-19 are:
+Some of the winning apps due to the covid lockdowns are:

 - Quibi Short films and tv series

 - XtraMath helps kids learn about basic mathematics

 19. ACTION BASED ON TRENDS AND NEW PREFERENCES